 - No Irritated Gums: Your dentist applies a gum barrier, so you don’t need to worry about getting it on your gums.

-- Deeper Whitening: Since your dentist uses prescription-strength whitener, it can remove deeper stains than over-the-counter products.
+- Deeper Whitening: Since your dentist can use prescription-strength whitener, it can remove deeper stains than over-the-counter products.

 Cons:

-- Required Office Visits: Because of the high concentration of the whitening material and the special light needed, only your dentist can deliver these quick, effective results.
+- Required Office Visits: Because of the high concentration of the whitening material and the special light needed, only your dentist can deliver these quick results.

 - Sensitivity: Since powerful ingredients are used (and possibly lights), teeth may be sensitive after these procedures.